-A data-driven look at Kansas City, KS's growth over time, and its history of annexing land on its outskirts helps make clear the magnitude of the transformation that this city, and so many others, underwent.
-It is a transformation whose painful consequences haunt us today.
+A data-driven look at Kansas City, Missouri's, growth over time, and its history of annexing land on its outskirts, helps make clear the magnitude of the transformation that this city (and so many others) have undergone.
+The consequences of this transformation still haunt us today.

-Spokane, WA provides a case study in the slow, painful decline that happens when we go all-in on the suburban experiment.
+Spokane, Washington, provides a case study in the slow, painful decline that happens when we go all-in on the suburban experiment.

-Cobb County, GA is a classic example of a region totally invested in the growth ponzi scheme, with devastating results.
+Cobb County, Georgia, is a classic example of a region totally invested in the Growth Ponzi Scheme, with devastating results.
 This five-part series tells the whole story.

-Collin County, TX illustrates what happens when roads expansion happens unchecked, with no plan to pay for it.
+Collin County, Texas, illustrates what happens when road expansion happens unchecked, with no plan to pay for it.

-Brainerd and Baxter, MN are two cities offering an illuminating comparison in the difference between the traditional and suburban development models.
+Brainerd and Baxter, Minnesota, are two cities offering an illuminating comparison in the difference between the traditional and suburban development models.